 In such a scenario, the company would worry that the candidate would leave, if exposed to better prospects.
 Maybe the candidate hoped for a better salary, which never got offered.

 It could also be that the company is worried that the candidate is indecisive and keeps changing mind, every five minutes or so.
 These are some of the reasons on why a company might not consider an applicant who once rejected their job offer.

 2. Reasons why a company never got back to you:

-There are many reasons on why a company does not respond to an applicant, especially those that have already rejected a job offer, at an earlier stage.
+There are many reasons on why a company does not respond to an applicant, especially the candidates who have already rejected a job offer, at an earlier stage.

 One reason could be that, after rejection from one applicant the company could have got their candidate from the other applicants.
-It could also be that the company does not consider that the applicant is dedicated enough about the job applied to.
+The company can also consider that the applicant is not dedicated enough about the job applied to.